MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 The ElasticIp argument in both [CreateCluster](https://docs.aws.amazon.com/redshift/latest/APIReference/API_CreateCluster.html) and [ModifyCluster](https://docs.aws.amazon.com/redshift/latest/APIReference/API_ModifyCluster.html) says, "The cluster must be provisioned in EC2-VPC [as oppsosed to EC2-Classic, I assume] and publicly-accessible through an Internet gateway."

-_Based on this, I am concluding that no IGW [or possibly no public subnets] would make it so that you cannot access a Redshift cluster.
-I am not testing this, however, since it would be too expensive._ EC2 does not require an instance be in a public subnet to assign an EIP to it, so it would be odd for Redshift to, however RDS documentation says something [similar](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.WorkingWithRDSInstanceinaVPC.html#USER_VPC.Hiding).
+_Based on this, I am concluding that no IGW / no public subnets] would make it so that you cannot access a Redshift cluster.
+I am not testing this, however, since it would be too expensive._ EC2 does not require an instance be in a public subnet to assign an EIP to it, so it would be odd for Redshift to, however RDS [documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html) says something [similar](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.WorkingWithRDSInstanceinaVPC.html#USER_VPC.Hiding).

 As further evidence, [Instructions for turning a private cluster public](https://repost.aws/knowledge-center/redshift-cluster-private-public) state: "Note: An Elastic IP address is required.
 If you do not choose one, an address will be randomly assigned to you."